andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 <img src="https://github.com/andiosika/SQL_Hypothesis_Testing_Workflow/blob/master/imgs/output_68_0.png">

 This plot may not best suit non-technical audience with the additional information potentially could cause confusion.
 However, the above boxen plot clearly illustrates distributions as well as remaining potential outliers in the .05, .15, .2 and .25 groups.
-These outliers will not be removed at the present moment with the intention to preserve as much of the initial dataset as possible.
+These outliers were not removed initially with the intention to preserve as much of the initial dataset as possible.

 ## Hypothesis 1 Findings and Recommendation: